Lewis Millett: Later years and family

 After his military career, Millett served as a deputy sheriff in Trenton, Tennessee.
 He eventually moved to Idyllwild, California, where he would remain for the rest of his life.
 He regularly appeared at events celebrating veterans, both in the Riverside County area and elsewhere around the country.
 He was a member of the Congressional Medal of Honor Society and the California Commandery of the Military Order of Foreign Wars.

 Millett's first marriage, to Virginia Young, ended in divorce.
 During the festivities surrounding his Medal of Honor award in 1951, he met Winona Williams.
-The two were later married and had four children: Lewis Lee Jr., Timothy, John, and Elizabeth.
+They later married and had four children: Lewis Lee Jr., Timothy, John, and Elizabeth.
 By the time of Winona Millett's death in 1993, the couple had been married over 40 years.
 Millett's son John, an Army staff sergeant, was among more than 240 U.S. military members killed in 1985 when their airplane, Arrow Air Flight 1285, crashed in Gander, Newfoundland, while carrying them home from peacekeeping duty in the Sinai Peninsula.

 Millett died of congestive heart failure on November 14, 2009, one month short of his 89th birthday.
 He died at the Jerry L. Pettis Memorial VA Medical Center in Loma Linda, California, after being hospitalized four days earlier.
 He had experienced various health problems over the last few years of his life, including diabetes.
 His funeral was held December 5, 2009 at Riverside National Cemetery in Riverside, California and his grave can be found in section 2, grave #1910.